juxt/yada/dev/resources/user-manual.md

 APIs today at best ignore, and worst violate many parts of the HTTP standard.

-It is time for a fresh approach.
+It's time for a fresh approach.
 We need our libraries to do more work for us.
 For this to happen, we need to move from the _de-facto_ 'operational' view of web 'services' to a strong _data-oriented_ approach, focussing on what a web _resource_ is really about: _state_.